 Unlike the CPU, the FPU does not interpret the binary encoding of source operands nor produce a binary encoding of results for every operation.
-The contents of the floating point operand register is interpreted as the format defined by the instruction which is being executed.
-That is, there is no persistent interpretation of the register values.
+The value held in a floatig point register (FPR) is either uninterpreted, or one one of the valid numeric formats: single, double, paired-single floating-point, word and long fixed point.